Star Wars Universe Roleplaying Game

 How is initiative calculated in SWURPG?

 Initiative is calculated by rolling a d20 and adding your Dexterity modifier and Proficiency Bonus.
-The GM also determines if anyone is surprised before the first round begins.
+The GM also determines if anyone is surprised before the first round begins, which affects who can act in that opening round.

 What actions can I take during my turn?

-On your turn, you can move up to your Speed, take 1 Action (such as attack or dash), 1 Bonus Action (if available), and 1 Reaction triggered by an event on another turn.
+On your turn, you can move up to your Speed, take 1 Action (such as Attack, Dash, Dodge, Hide, Use Trait, Use Force Power, Grapple, Push, or Treat Injury), 1 Bonus Action if a feature grants it, and 1 Reaction when a trigger occurs on another turn.

 Can I move after attacking?

 Not by default.
-You must complete your movement before your main Action unless a trait or feature, such as Mobile Combatant, allows otherwise.
+In the core SWURPG rules you must complete your movement before your main Action unless a trait or feature, such as a mobility focused ability, specifically allows you to move after attacking.

 How does cover affect my Armor Class?